Etihad, Alitalia offer concessions in bid for EU approval for stake deal

 The carriers are likely to secure EU approval with minor concessions, a source with knowledge of the matter told Reuters in September.

-In previous airline deals, the EU authority has demanded that airlines give up airport slots, facilitate rivals' access to connecting traffic or open up their frequent flyer programs to ease competition concerns.
+In previous airline deals, the EU authority has demanded that airlines give up airport slots, facilitate rivals' access to connecting traffic or open up their frequent flyer programmes to ease competition concerns.

-State-owned Etihad has minority stakes in Air Berlin (AB1.DE), Air Seychelles, Virgin Australia (VAH.AX), Aer Lingus AERL.I, Air Serbia and Jet Airways (JET.NS), and is in the process of buying stakes in Alitalia and Swiss-based Etihad Regional.
+State-owned Etihad has minority stakes in Air Berlin , Air Seychelles, Virgin Australia, Aer Lingus , Air Serbia and Jet Airways, and is in the process of buying stakes in Alitalia and Swiss-based Etihad Regional.